 Look at the focus here, the men have no time to look at us, so the only attention we get is from the cute dog.
 The dog watches us carefully, lest we make a noise that would disturb the men’s concentration.

 Born in Bologna in 1555, the son of a butcher, Lodovico Carracci grew up under the same roof as his cousins Agostino and Annibale.
 Together they founded an academy.
 It focused on drawing from life and offered an opportunity to study optics, anatomy, and other subjects considered important to painters.
 In the mid-1590s, Annibale and Agostino moved to Rome.
-Lodovico remained in Bologna heading the academy and developed a thriving career in the city.
+Lodovico remained in Bologna heading the academy and developing a thriving career in the city.
 He typically specialized in religious scenes, so this intimate painting is not typical for him.

 In 1757, the Queen of Sweden, Louisa Ulrika of Prussia, received a “gift” from Danish politician Anders von Reiser – a 7-year-old boy of African descent.